RonaldLi-GitHub/Airbnb_Experience_Flask_Web_App/README.md

 *Modeling*
 *	The data is split into 70% training and 30% testing
 *	A tokenizer is created using the top 50,000 most common words
 *	I set up the neural network.
 Bidirectional LSTM is particularly useful when the order of words has an impact on the overall tone of the sentences.
-Drop out layer also helps in reducing overfitting.
+Drop out layer also helps in reducing overfitting
 *	After 3 epochs, the model reaches 82% accuracy on the testing data.
 Further epochs will see a drop on validation accuracy.
 Thus the model finishes training after 3 epochs

 **Flask App Development**
 ---

+I use the Flask framework to deploy Model 1 and Model 2 to the web.

+* [app.py](https://github.com/RonaldLi-GitHub/Airbnb_Experience_Flask_Web_App/blob/main/app.py) refers to the logic that connects user input to model output.
+The code details how the app takes user input, runs Model 1 and Model 2 and displays the final result
+* [forms.py](https://github.com/RonaldLi-GitHub/Airbnb_Experience_Flask_Web_App/blob/main/forms.py) refers to the Flask forms.
+Validation is enforced to many of the user input fields to ensure that the input numbers/dates are reasonable.
+* [map.py](https://github.com/RonaldLi-GitHub/Airbnb_Experience_Flask_Web_App/blob/main/map.py) refers to the folium map used in the app that allows the user to select longitude and latitude
+* [templates](https://github.com/RonaldLi-GitHub/Airbnb_Experience_Flask_Web_App/tree/main/templates) contains the HTML files
+* [static](https://github.com/RonaldLi-GitHub/Airbnb_Experience_Flask_Web_App/tree/main/static) contains the CSS file